emtee40/fdroid-wiki/Repository-Management-Overhaul/Representing-apps-from-multiple-repos.md

 ### Pros

 * complex client code with lots of edge cases would get simplified a lot, making maintenance easier as well
-* Android security model would be followed: one app = one source of apps
+* Android security model would be followed (debatable): one app = one source of apps
 * an entire problem space would go away though part of it would still exist outside of F-Droid, e.g. which app-repo takes priority (Android 14 update ownership helps with this)
 * one-repo apps could be simpler (based on Basic?) and use upstream branding/colors/images